RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 Password:
 ```

-The `dd` command takes a long time to run, over 56 minutes on my machine.
+The `dd` command takes a _long_ time to run, over 56 minutes on my machine.

 An important note about block size: The Mac section of the official Parallella guide recommends a block size of size of 1 megabyte, while the Linux instructions recommend a 64 kilobytes (the option `bs=64k` in the `dd` command).
 I initially used `bs=1m` on my Mac, and I ran into problems.
 When I used `bs=64k`, everything worked fine.
 Note that I eventually traced my problem to something other than block size (details below) but since the 64k setting still works, I've left it intact.
 If I find out why Linux and OS X are using different block sizes, I'll post the information here.

 ###Checking dd Progress
 {% imgcap right /images/dd_progress.png Activity Monitor %}
 Waiting an hour for the `dd` command to run can be disconcerting because the machine does not give any feedback on progress.
 No gas guage, spinning indicator, nothing.
-How can you find out whether the write process is moving along?
+How do we know whether the write process is working?

 Here's how to check progress.
 Run Apple's `Activity Monitor`, and look for `dd` on the list of processes (see diagram).
-The number of bytes written will increase slowly while `dd` burns the Ununtu image on the SD card.
+The number of bytes written will increase slowly while `dd` burns the Ununtu image onto the SD card.
 With the current version of Ubuntu, roughly 7.4GB will be written to the SD.
 At completion, `dd` will disappear from the Activity Monitor list and you'll see the following at the command line.

 ```bash
 $ sudo dd if=ubuntu-14.04-140611.img of=/dev/disk1 bs=64k